-[[Previously on Acts. . . one of the appointed caretakers of Jerusalem’s widows, Stephen’s, extra curricular activities of performing miracles and preaching the Gospel, drew the ire of the religious authorities.
-With trumped up charges they brought him before the San Hedrin to stand trial.
-In response to the charges, rather than defending himself, Stephen made a counterintuitive move.
-He begins telling them their own story.]]
+[Previously on Acts. . .
+Stephen, one of the appointed caretakers of Jerusalem’s widows, was engaged in extra curricular activities of performing miracles and preaching the gospel, which drew the ire of the religious authorities.
+With trumped-up charges they brought him before the Sanhedrin to stand trial.
+In response to the charges, rather than defending himself, Stephen made a counter-intuitive move: He begins telling them their own story.]

 But there’s more going on here than that.
 Anytime anyone tells the story of God there’s a lot more going on than is visible to the naked eye.
 First and foremost, let’s remember something about Stephen.
 Here is a person who by all accounts is “full of the Holy Spirit and wisdom.”
 What does a person like that do in a situation like this?

 Stephen tells the story as an act of public worship.
 This is not some obligatory liturgical act (as our public storytelling in church so often feels like).
 No, Stephen, rises up as nothing more or less than a worship leader, bearing witness to the mighty works of God in the power of the Holy Spirit.
 Stephen shows us what it looks like when a worship leader publicly engages in spiritual warfare.

 While Stephen’s accusers stare him down with vilified hatred, he looks past them to see the real enemy: the powers, principalities, rulers and authorities of the present evil age.
 In the presence of the Sanhedrin, Stephen preaches the gospel to the invisible powers who source their sinister plot.